mmelas/cassandra-microservices/README.md

 build the docker image for the respective microservice folder (replace service with the service you want to test)

+**Note** you need to change the ip addresses of the database connection (in postgres.py and cassandra.py for all respective services) to localhost and run the application (in app.py set `app.run(host=127.0.0.1` and add ports 5000-5002 for the services), also change the urls for the services in the services so they can communicate with each other, and lastly hardcode a database to start in the app.py, or export an env var for the DB.

 ```bash
 # adjust build concurrency in the dockerfile to what your system can handle
 docker build -f Dockerfile -t nicktehrany/wdm-cassandra-microservices:<service> ./<service>